On the first Hochschild cohomology group of a cluster-tilted algebra: Introduction

-Finally, we consider the case where the cluster-tilted algebra $B$ is representation-finite and show that the $k$-dimension of $\HH^1(B)$ can be computed simply by looking at the quiver of $B$: indeed, in this case, for any tilted algebra $C$ such that $B$ is a relation extension of $C$, we have $\HH^1(C)=0$ and moreover the invariant $n_{B,C}$ does not depend on the particular choice of $C$ (and thus is denoted simply by $n_B$).
-Recalling that an arrow in the quiver of $B$ is called inner if it belongs to two chordless cycles, our theorem may be stated as follows.
+Finally, we consider the case where the cluster-tilted algebra $B$ is representation-finite and show that the $k$-dimension of ${\HH}^1(B)$ can be computed simply by looking at the quiver of $B$: indeed, in this case, for any tilted algebra $C$ such that $B$ is { the } relation-extension of $C$, we have ${\HH}^1(C)=0$ and moreover the invariant $n_{B,C}$ does not depend on the particular choice of $C$ (and thus is denoted simply by $n_B$).
+Recalling that an arrow in the quiver of $B$ is called {\it inner} if it belongs to two chordless cycles, our theorem may be stated as follows.

 \begin{theorem} Let $B$ be a representation-finite cluster-tilted algebra.
-Then the dimension $n_B$ of $\HH^1(B)$ equals the number of chordless cycles minus the number of inner arrows in the quiver of $B$. \end{theorem}
+Then the dimension $n_B$ of ${\HH}^1(B)$ equals the number of chordless cycles minus the number of inner arrows in the quiver of $B$. \end{theorem}

 The paper is organized as follows.
 In section 2, after briefly setting the notation and recalling the necessary notions, we present results on systems of relations in cluster-tilted algebras.
-We then introduce the arrow equivalence relation in section 3, and section 4 is devoted to the proof of Theorem \ref{thmA}.
-Sections 5 and 6 contain the proofs of Theorems \ref{thmB} and \ref{thmC}, respectively.
+We then introduce the arrow equivalence relation in section 3.
+In section 4 we describe the tilted algebras $C$ that are associated to the cluster-tilted algebra $B$ and section 5 is devoted to the proof of Theorem \ref{thmA}.
+Section 6 contains the proof of Theorem \ref{thmB}.